Science and technology in Nazi Germany

-The position of science and technology in Nazi Germany was completely determined by party instructions and the political atmosphere established in the country.
-The state and party apparatuses, largely educated people from the lower classes of society, due to their inherent distrust and unfriendly attitude towards any knowledge, in principle did not contribute to the progress of science.
+The abundance of world class technical institutions in Germany combined with generous funding from the Nazi Party resulted in cutting edge innovations and inventions still used today, including the field of rocketry, more protective helmets for soldiers, gasoline canisters, radio communication, and even Fanta soda.

 On May 1, 1934, Bernhard Rust was appointed Reichs- und preußischen Minister für Wissenschaft, Erziehung und Volksbildung (Reich Minister of Science, Education and Culture).
 He was charged with the responsibility of leading science in the spirit of party ideology and preparing for war.

 The regime encouraged, mainly, only science that gives an obvious result.
 The significance of fundamental science was not understood by the leaders of Nazi Germany.
 After the spectacular victory over France in 1940, Hitler considered his immediate political tasks (see Mein Kampf) completed, and decreed that technical projects for military needs that could not be completed by 1942 should be cancelled.

 Influence of Nazi ideology

 The theoretical justification for National Socialism is unofficially considered the work of Alfred Rosenberg, author of The Nature, Basic Principles and Goals of the NSDAP (1922) and The Myth of the Twentieth Century (1930).
-Among many positions, Rosenberg served as head of the Central Research Institute for National Socialist Ideology and Education (1940-1945).
+Among many positions, Rosenberg served as head of the Central Research Institute for National Socialist Ideology and Education (1940–1945).
 Rosenberg graduated from the Moscow Higher Technical School (Bauman Moscow State Technical University) in January 1918 with a diploma of the first degree.
 Thus he was familiar with the basics of Marxism, but distorted it, suggesting that the entire history of mankind can be explained from the point of view of scientific racism, not class conflict.

 The scientific world of Germany retained the mentality characteristic of the previous era, when German science occupied one of the leading places in the world both in the field of theory and its applied sections.
 Among scientists who valued scientific contacts that allowed for a fruitful exchange of opinions, there was no desire to participate in the development of weapons, inevitably associated with secrecy.
 At the same time, in addition to the moral rejection of party ideology, they were guided by the fear of becoming dependent on the dictates of an administration ignorant of science, which would inevitably deprive them of their freedom in choosing research topics, and under certain conditions, their personal freedom.